Guides

 If you really want to blow off the cobwebs, join the people who mark the start of the year with a swim (or a lightning fast dip) at the Forty Foot.
 There's also the option of a swim at the Dún Laoghaire Baths; while the pool itself is yet to be complete, you can swim from the jetty that juts into the sea towards Sandycove.

-For a quirky look back at the capital over the past century, from James Joyce to a whole room dedicated to U2, the Little Museum of Dublin will be welcoming visitors on New Year's Day.
-Tours are also running at Kilmainham Gaol, and you can wander around IMMA afterwards to catch the free Self Determination: A Global Perspective exhibition, one of four running in the gallery through January.
-EPIC The Irish Emigration Museum is open and running a special temporary exhibition dedicated to The Pogues and Shane MacGowan.
+For a quirky look back at the capital over the past century, the Little Museum of Dublin will be welcoming visitors on New Year's Day in their pop-up venue on Pembroke Street while their main location undergoes renovations.
+Tours are also running at Kilmainham Gaol, and you can wander around IMMA afterwards to catch the free David Kronn Photography Collection.
+EPIC The Irish Emigration Museum is open and running a special temporary exhibition dedicated to the revolutionary women who blazed the trail for women in Ireland.
 Or pay a visit to the Jeanie Johnston just a few minutes’ walk away.

 Media captionVisit the Little Museum of Dublin on New Year's Day.